 Sharon Gibson is ACAP’s Chief Administrative Officer; she oversees accounting and administrative operations.
 Sharon received a Bachelor in Business Administration, summa cum laude, from Strayer University and has 20 years experience in the credit union industry.
 She comes to ACAP from her post as Director of Finance at the National Association of Postmasters of the United States Federal Credit Union (NAPUS FCU).
 Prior to her work at NAPUS FCU she was the Chief Financial Officer at Patent and Trademark Office Federal Credit Union (PTO FCU).

 Sharon served as Treasurer on the Board of Directors of her local Homeowners Association which is in historic Anacostia in Washington, DC.
 In addition to her 14 years of volunteer work with her local church, Sharon is an experienced event coordinator.

-Deborah Kilstein, Vice President for Quality Management and Operational Support
+Enrique Martinez-Vidal, Vice President for Quality and Operations